byrnesy924/AgeAlyser_2/README.md

-# The Age (2) Alyser
+# The Age-2-Alyser
-This python package is an attempt to mine out key strategic choices and statistics from an Age of Empires 2 game for further analysis.
-Built ontop of the [mgz parser](https://github.com/happyleavesaoc/aoc-mgz/tree/master/mgz) - see also [this fork](https://github.com/aoeinsights/aoc-mgz).
-This package takes in a .AOE2RECORD file as input and produces a Pandas Series with statistical data about the match.
+This python package mines out key strategic choices and statistics from a recorded Age of Empires 2 game.
+The intention is to enable for further data analysis, including at scale.
+The package is built ontop of the [mgz parser](https://github.com/happyleavesaoc/aoc-mgz/tree/master/mgz) - see also [this fork](https://github.com/aoeinsights/aoc-mgz) maintained by aoe insights.
+The package takes in a .AOE2RECORD file as input and produces a Pandas Series with statistical data about the match.
 This data includes:
-- The military strategy choices of both players throughout the game, including unit choices, production numbers, timings of openings, and so on.
+- The military strategy choices of both players throughout the game, including unit and strategy choices, production numbers, timings of openings, and so on.
 - The economic choices of each player through the game.
 - An analysis of the players' maps.
 - And some other miscellaneous data, such as elo difference and civilisations.